pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

     kubectl apply -f grype-image-vulnerability-scan.yaml
     ```

-1. Child resources will be created.
+1. Child resources are created.

-    * view the child ImageVulnerabilityScan `kubectl get imagevulnerabilityscan`
+    - view the child ImageVulnerabilityScan `kubectl get imagevulnerabilityscan`
-    * view the child PipelineRun, TaskRuns, and Pods `kubectl get -l imagevulnerabilityscan pipelinerun,taskrun,pod`
+    - view the child PipelineRun, TaskRuns, and pods `kubectl get -l imagevulnerabilityscan pipelinerun,taskrun,pod`

-1. When the scanning successfully completes, the status is shown.
-Specify `-o wide` to see the digest of the image scanned and the location of the
+2. When the scanning completes, the status is shown.
+Specify `-o wide` to see
-published results.
+the digest of the image scanned and the location of the published results.

     ```console
     $ kubectl get givs grypescan -o wide